US says it's reviewed documents seized in Mar-a-Lago search - NewsBreak

 US says it's reviewed documents seized in Mar-a-Lago search

-WASHINGTON — (AP) — The Justice Department has completed its review of potentially privileged documents seized from former President Donald Trump's Florida estate this month and has identified "a limited set of materials that potentially contain attorney-client privileged information," according to a court filing Monday.
+The Justice Department has completed its review of potentially privileged documents seized from former President Donald Trump 's Florida estate this month and has identified “a limited set of materials that potentially contain attorney-client privileged information,” according to a court filing Monday.

 The filing from the department follows a judge's weekend order indicating that she was inclined to grant the Trump legal team's request for a special master to review the seized documents and to set aside any that may be covered by claims of legal privilege.